microsoft/PowerToys/README.md

 #### Dev improvements
 - New YAML based pipeline for building our signed installer.
 This will allow us to consolidate our CI to use same file.
 This was critical for us to unblock ARM64 and .NET 6 migration.
+- Our submodules will no longer auto fetch to prevent locking issues.
+If you want a refresher on how to do this, head to [our dev docs](https://github.com/microsoft/PowerToys/tree/main/doc/devdocs#get-submodules-to-compile)
 - Localization system shifted to Touchdown from CDPx.
 This should remove many of the loc issues.
 - Consolidated a lot of the naming of EXEs and DLLs along with projects
 - Update to spell checker.
 Thanks @jsoref